Make Your Home Look Modern Without Breaking the Bank

 Make a DIY kitchen backsplash

 A clever way to give your kitchen more life is to refurbish your backsplash.
 Place in a DIY tile backsplash or repaint your old one.
 Stick-on vinyl is also a practical and stylish choice.
-Its stain-resistant quality make it easy to wipe down splatters from cooking.
+Its stain-resistant quality makes it easy to wipe down splatters from cooking.
 Plus, its distinct patterns add vibrance to your home!

 Craft twine ball lights